porunov/acme_client/README.md

      Optional parameters: `--newest-only`<br>
      Must have a file in working dir: `certificate_uri_list`

 12. `revoke-certificate` - revoke certificates.
 You can revoke either all your certificates or by time criteria.
 All certificates will be removed which are started after `--from-time` and which will be expired till `--to-time`.
-These parameters are written as GMT milliseconds.<br>
+These parameters are written as GMT milliseconds.<br> If you get "status":"error" this command may include certificates' locations which were not revoked ("failed_certificates":["https://...", "https://..."]).
+You can see  the reason in your log file.<br>
      Requires parameters: `--account-key`<br>
      Optional parameters: `--from-time`, `--to-time`<br>
      Must have a file in working dir: `certificate_uri_list`